 What is it with me and luxury goods?
 First, I got a wonky pair of Louboutins.
 Then my beloved Louis Vuitton Alma bag was scratched by a guy who wasn’t watching where he was going at a lame event Robert dragged me to against my will.
 And now, in London, I treated myself to a LV Keepall weekend bag to bring with me on city breaks, and they buggered up the heat stamping!

 So, what happens when Louis Vuitton screws up?
+What can you expect in the Louis Vuitton customer service experience?

-This time we were at the London flagship store on New Bond Street… my favorite!
+This time we were at Louis Vuitton’s London flagship store on New Bond Street… my favorite!
 I was just going in “to look,” as I’d done in Rome, Hamburg, and Athens.
 In Hamburg, I informed Robert that I needed a small dog so I could justify one of those adorable dog carriers, and in Athens, Robert finally drank the Kool-Aid and got a weekend bag of his own.

 Robert sat in a comfy seat drinking coffee while I modeled prospective weekend bags.
 Is it too big for me?
 Do I look out of balance?
 Will I be able to fit everything I need?
 Will people think it’s fake?
 I love the brown monogram canvas, but I’d die if anyone thought I was carrying a fake!